 Travel is one of the most celebrated activities we can do.
 One aspect of travel that is commonly overlooked is the actual transit part.
 Many people find themselves chasing cheap air deals without thinking about the amount of downtime they may have between flights, resulting in a long layover.

 Hey, you can’t really beat that $400 you saved and its not really a big deal if you have to spend 10 or more hours in an airport, right?
 It never seems like a big deal at the time but when you arrive at your layover after a red-eye flight with jetlag and in desperate need of a shower, you find yourself reconsidering for next time.

 The biggest thing you can do is be prepared for what you have booked.
 If you have a long layover, take the proper steps to ensure you have something to do and keep yourself entertained in the process.
-This will ensure you don’t suffer so much before you arrive in your final destination.
+This will ensure you don’t suffer so much before you arrive at your final destination.

 We’ve put together a collection of our 5 favorite ways to survive those long layovers so you won’t think twice the next time your big savings on a ticket comes complete with one.